Health and Safety

 Guidelines if Exposed to COVID-19

-If you were exposed to the virus that causes COVID-19 or have been told by a healthcare provider or public health authority that you were exposed, there are steps that you should take, regardless of your vaccination status or if you have had a previous infection.
+If you were exposed to the virus that causes COVID-19, there are steps that you should take regardless of your vaccination status or if you have had a previous infection.

 Steps include: